Frequently Asked Questions Concerning the Annual Health and Medical Record

-A. While response time for basic or advanced life support should be a consideration for a camp’s emergency action plan, it is not the record’s intent.
-If your travels by foot, bicycle, horseback, afloat, or whatever the mode of transportation take you more than 30 minutes off an accessible roadway where an emergency vehicle can reach you, you will be required to meet the height/weight requirements to make sure that a rescue can be made safely.
+A. While response time for basic or advanced life support should be a consideration for a camp's emergency action plan, it is not the record's intent.
+If your travels by foot, bicycle, horseback, afloat, or any other mode of transportation take you more than 30 minutes off an accessible roadway where an emergency vehicle can reach you, you will be required to meet the height/weight requirements.

 Q. When does the height/weight chart apply?
 We have differing opinions in our unit/district.

 A. The height/weight chart will apply in the following known adventure activities:

 - When your travels take you more than 30 minutes off an accessible roadway, fire lane, camp road, etc., or where you float, walk, hike, bike, or otherwise go into the backcountry.
 Depending on the terrain and local conditions, this might be a few hundred yards or a few miles into the backcountry.
 Most BSA high-adventure camps include a backcountry component (ask them about their requirements before you go).
 For example, Philmont Scout Ranch has this standard in place.